magicicada/cs1px/documents/about_this_course.md

 I will try to design the lectures, labs, and assessments around these ideas.

 I also want you to be excited about computing science, and have a chance to hear about some of the things that people work on in academia and industry.
-I will try to have guest speakers every so often at live online sessions to talk to us about their computing workresearch - if there's a field you'd like to hear from you are welcome to let me know and I'll try to find someone.
+I will try to have guest speakers every so often at live online sessions to talk to us about their computing work or research - if there's a field you'd like to hear from you are welcome to let me know and I'll try to find someone.

 ## How it will work: